neurips2020creativity/neurips2020creativity.github.io/index.md

 In your submission, you may also indicate whether you would like to present a demo of your work during the workshop (if applicable).

 Papers will be reviewed by committee members, and accepted authors will present at the workshop in the form of a short talk, panel, and/or demo.
 At least one author of each accepted paper must register for and attend the workshop.
 Accepted papers will appear on the workshop website.
+Please note that we do not adhere to a formal peer review process and are normally unable to provide detailed feedback on individual submissions.

 References and any supplementary materials provided do not count as part of the 2-page limit.
 However, it will be the reviewers’ discretion to read the supplementary materials.